ivoleitao/stash/packages/stash/README.md

 ## Usage

 Start by creating an instance of the storage backend.
-For example on the in-memory implementation four vaults you will be using the `newMemoryVaultStore` function exported by the [stash_memory](https://github.com/ivoleitao/stash/tree/develop/packages/stash_memory) package.
+For example, on the in-memory implementation for vaults you will be using the `newMemoryVaultStore` function exported by the [stash_memory](https://github.com/ivoleitao/stash/tree/develop/packages/stash_memory) package.
 This function allows the user to bootstrap a in-memory store for vaults.
 Note that there is a similar one for caches dubbed `newMemoryCacheStore`

 ```dart
   // Create a in-memory store